hjeti/vue-skeleton/README.md

 The VueExposePlugin exposes code(enums, functions, classes etc.) in vue components.

-By default you can't use any imported code in your templates.
+By default it's impossible to use imported code in the templates of components.
 The VueExposePlugin provides a workaround.

 Without the plugin: